fungs/thesis-phd/thesis_250_mglex.md

 #### Description

 The corresponding article in @sec:full_mglex describes a probabilistic model for use in metagenome binning.
 Such likelihood models are at the core of many popular algorithms, including sequence classification and clustering.
-While some models existed as fixed parts of contig clustering programs, we developed a modular, stand-alone and reusable model using additional input features.
-This model is based on a set of parameterized submodels for which maximum likelihood (ML) parameter estimates are inferred.
+While some models exist as fixed parts of contig clustering programs, we developed a new modular, stand-alone and reusable model using a large set of input features.
+This model is based on parameterized submodels for which maximum likelihood (ML) parameter estimates can be inferred.
 Besides classification and clustering, we demonstrate alternative applications such as sample size reduction and visualization.
-The method is provided as an open source Python library and command line program.
+The method is available as an open-source Python library and command line program called MLGEX.

 ##### Introduction